 As a result of the exhibitions in three of the communities, Willo has funded programs that have now achieved the long term results of our Charity work.

-The Rainbow Innovation Centre for All Abilities Inc
+The Rainbow Innovation Centre: Supporting All Abilities Inc

 The Rainbow Innovation Centre is a Willo funded and inspired program.